ShawnLu31/data_structure_hw5/README.md

 #define TABLE_SIZE 13
 #define PRIME 7
 ```
+1. in main function:
 * variable:
 	* int *hash_table -
       		1. the poniter to array of hash table.
       		2. it restores keys.
    	* int *check_list -
 1. the pointer to array.
       2. This is for recording that the bucket of hash_table is empty or used.
       3. 0 mean empty, 1 mean this bucket is used.
    * int key - the inptu key.